Campaign Management

 Creating Webhook Endpoints

 Webhook configuration enables real-time event streaming to your external systems and applications.
-Configure webhooks to receive immediate notifications about campaign events, enabling automated responses and integration with your existing security infrastructure.
+Configure webhooks to receive notifications about campaign events, enabling automated responses and integration with your existing security infrastructure.

 Phishing Club - Create webhook

-Webhook Configuration Interface
+Webhook Configuration

 Webhook Configuration Settings